ShazaGheiba/TradeLocker-Bot/README.md

 ## TradeLocker Dashboard

-You can access the TradeLocker dashboard of the demo account on [OspreyFX.com](https://demo.tradelocker.com) using the following credentials to check the orders you're creating:
+You can access the [TradeLocker dashboard](https://demo.tradelocker.com) of the demo account on [OspreyFX](https://ospreyfx.com/) using the following credentials to check the orders you're creating:

 - Email: shazagheiba@gmail.com
 - Account Number: 641131